How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • You can also take the Haneda Airport Limousine Bus It should cost ¥1,100 and take about 1 hour and 10 minutes.

-Staying in Shibuya is Ideal for those Looking for…
+Shibuya is Ideal for Those Looking for…

 • Medium-priced hotels between US$200 – US$300